On the Jacobs-de Leeuw-Glicksberg decomposition for representations of semigroups: Introduction

 The structure of this paper is as follows.
 In Section 2, we collect known facts about topological semigroups, weak almost periodicity, JdLG-admissible semigroups, amenability, representations of semigroups, and ultrafilters.
 In Section 3 we study the reversible part of the JdLG-decomposition.
 In Section 4 we study the almost weakly stable part of the JdLG-decomposition.
 In Section 5 we study the relationship between the JdLG-decomposition and the algebra of the Stone-\v{C}ech compactification.

-\textbf{Acknowledgements:} The second author acknowledges being supported by grant 2019/34/E/ST1$\allowbreak$/00082 for the project “Set theoretic methods in dynamics and number theory,” NCN (The National Science Centre of Poland), and the first author was supported by the same grant for a 2 research visits.
+\textbf{Acknowledgements:} The second author acknowledges being supported by grant 2019/34/E/S$\allowbreak$T1$\allowbreak$/00082 for the project “Set theoretic methods in dynamics and number theory,” NCN (The National Science Centre of Poland), and the first author was supported by the same grant for a 2 research visits.
 The second author would like to thank Uta Freiberg for funding a research visit to TU Chemnitz.
-We would like to thank Yulia Kuznetsova for providing us with Example \ref{CounterExampleForAWSCharacterizations}.
 We would also like to thank Rigoberto Zelada for helpful discussions about Theorem \ref{ProjectionsViaUltrafilters}.